LebinLiang/LebinLiang/README.md

 <a id="english-version"></a>
 <details open> <summary><strong>🇬🇧 English Version (Click to expand/collapse)</strong></summary>

-# 👋 Hello, I'm Liang Lebin!
+# 👋 Hello, I'm Lebin Liang !

 Hi there!
 I'm a Master's student at the Shenzhen Institute of Advanced Technology (SIAT), Chinese Academy of Sciences, majoring in Electronic Information.
 I'm deeply passionate about **Mobile Robotics**, **Embedded Systems**, **EmbodiedAI**, **Autonomous Driving**! 🤖🚗